afistoli/46120-PiWE/week08_final_project_intro/README.md

 7. Your `main.py` script should run successfully and generate the expected results (like plots) in a reasonable time (less than 10 mins).
-If needed, define a "demo" mode and/or use saved intermedidate results.
+If needed, define a "demo" mode and/or use saved intermediate results.

 8. Test coverage on your package should be higher than 80%, as evaluated using `pytest-cov` on your `src` folder, i.e., by running: